 Entrada is an 85-acre mixed-use development within Westlake.
 Although Entrada is not purely a residential subdivision, it will feature town homes and villas throughout the Catalonia themed village.

 Glenwyck Farms is a wonderful private community situated on over 100 wooded acres in a quiet rural setting.
-Glenwyck has one acre home sites in a park-like setting with mature trees, a running trail, and several natural ponds.
+Glenwyck has home sites that range from 0.80 acres to over 1 acre in a park-like setting with mature trees, a running trail, and several natural ponds.
 This neighborhood is also home to Glenwyck Farms Park, 13.5 acres of open space with a variety of 60 feet oak and pecan trees.
 The park includes a running brook, three rustic bridges and a paved walking path.
 Oak and pecan trees, some of which tower 60 feet, decorate the lush area.

 Granada will feature 84 single-family luxury homes on approximately 84 acres of land north of Dove Rd and south of Solana Blvd.
 Granada includes wide-open spaces that are privately owned and maintained, but contain publicly accessible trails that connect with the other trails throughout Westlake.